jdavid54/twilio/README.md

 ### C) OPT with tkinter GUI

-The trialnumber wil send an  one-time password (OPT) to your phonetocal. the OTP is a number with 4 digits.
+The trialnumber wil send an  one-time password (OPT) to your phonetocal.
+The OTP is a number with 4 digits.

 The phonetocall receiver then has to open verification GUI with tkinter_opt.py and check in the number to log in.